 Everyone would probably be happy to go through their life without ever coming into contact with them.

-As dog owners, you will be confronted with worms pretty quickly, and after hearing that some of them can be transmitted to you or your family, the horror knows no limits.
+Upon hearing that some of them can be transmitted to you or your family, the horror knows no limits.

-Fortunately, I can assure you that getting worms from your dog is not common and worm infestations in general are fairly rare in first-world countries.
+Fortunately, getting worms from your dog is not a common cause of worm infestations.

 However, should you still share a bed with your dog if he is infested with worms and how are they transmitted in the first place?